MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/android/callbacks.md

     void Send(string text);
 }
 ```

-`IJavaObject` signals Embeddinator that this is a Xamarin.Android interface, but otherwise this is exactly the same as an `abstract` class.
+`IJavaObject` signals to .NET Embedding that this is a Xamarin.Android interface, but otherwise this is exactly the same as an `abstract` class.

 Since Xamarin.Android will not currently generate the Java code for this interface, add the following Java to your C# project: